 Section 8.
 The treasurer shall keep proper books of account and cause an annual financial review of the Association books to be made at the completion of each fiscal year.
 He shall prepare an annual balance sheet statement and the budget and balance sheet statement shall be presented to the membership at its regular annual meeting.

 Section 9.
 Management.
 The Association may employ, on behalf of Association, managers, independent contractors, or such other employees as it deems necessary, to prescribe their duties and delegate to such manager, contractor, etc., any or all of the duties and functions of Association and/or its officers.
 The Board of Directors may employ the services of a manager, professional management company, and/or other employees and agents as they shall determine appropriate to actively manage the affairs of the association, with such powers and duties and at such compensation as the Board may deem appropriate and provide by resolution from time to time.
 Such manager, employees, and agents shall serve at the pleasure of the Board.
 In the event that a manager or management company is hired by the Board, the Board shall have the authority to delegate duties of particular officers to such manager or agent.
 To the extent that such particular duties are designated by the Board, the officers shall oversee the manager or agent in regard to said duties.
+The employment of managers, independent contractors or other such employees requires the approval of the membership by a vote in person by or proxy at which a quorum is present at a Special Meeting called for this purpose.

 ARTICLE XII.
 COMMITTEES

 Section 1.
-The Standing Committees of the Association shall be: The Election Committee; The Recreation Committee; The Maintenance Committee; The Environmental Control Committee; The Financial Review Committee; and The City Liaison Committee.
+The Standing Committees of the Association shall be: The Election Committee; The Recreation Committee; The Maintenance Committee; The Environmental Control Committee; Publicity Committee; The Financial Review Committee; The Fining Committee, The Welcoming Committee, the Beautification Committee and The City Liaison Committee.
 Unless otherwise provided herein, each committee shall consist of a Chairman and two or more members and shall include at least one (1) member of the Board of Directors for board contact.
 The committees shall be appointed by the Board of Directors.
 The Board of Directors may appoint such other committees as it deems desirable.

 Section 2.
 The Election Committee shall have the duties and functions described in Article VIII, Elections.